 FAQ

-1. What to expect on my first massage therapy session?
+1. What should I expect on my first massage therapy session?

-Initial consultation: We will have a chat about your medical history, current health conditions and your reasons for having the treatment to ensure the most effective treatment is chosen for you.
+Initial consultation: We will have a chat about your medical history, current health conditions, expectations as well as your reasons for having the treatment to ensure the most effective treatment is chosen.

 I will give you a few minutes in private to change for the massage table.